Meta Descriptions in Nuxt

 })

-Use async data with refs for dynamic descriptions:
+Use Nuxt's data fetching composables for reactive descriptions:

 <script setup lang="ts">